mefranklin6/microservice-extron-sis/README.md

     function := "getSomethingDo"

     // send the command
-    // the first paramater is always sockeKey
+    // the first parameter is always socketKey
-    // the second paramater is the name of your endpoint
+    // the second parameter is the name of your endpoint
-    // the third paramater is either "GET" or "SET"
+    // the third parameter is either "GET" or "SET"
     // the last three are endpoint arguments
-    // for any args you don't need, just send "" resp, err := deviceTypeDependantCommand(socketKey, "endpointname", "GET", arg1, "", "")
+    // for any args you don't need, just send "" (Go does not support optional params) resp, err := deviceTypeDependantCommand(socketKey, "endpointname", "GET", arg1, "", "")

     // check if there was a problem and log it